PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

-Once you have completed the steps to create and configure the new Azure AD application, you should have a **Client ID**, **Client Secret** and **Tenant ID** that you will need in the next step when you create a Create Custom Metadata Type to store the client credentials.
+Once you have completed the steps to create and configure the new Azure AD application, you should have a **Client ID**, **Client Secret** and **Tenant ID** that you will need in the next step when you create a Create custom metadata type to store the client credentials.

 <img src="Images\ReadMe\media\image7.png" style="width:3.69987in;height:2.20859in" />